-Veeva Systems recently hosted an industry roundtable in Barcelona to share perspectives on how life sciences leaders are using data and technology to meet growth objectives and strengthen relationships with a diverse, growing customer and patient base.
+Veeva Systems recently hosted an industry roundtable at its European Commercial Summit to share perspectives on how life sciences leaders are using data and technology to meet growth objectives and strengthen relationships with a diverse and growing global customer and patient base.

 Each discussion focused on disruptive innovations shaping life sciences, and how to turn regulatory realities into competitive advantage.

-Panelists from both sides of the pond debated how a new drug's route from laboratories to hospitals is being transformed by rapid developments in technology.
-Experts agreed that the companies who will gain advantage tomorrow are recruiting smart data collectors today.
-From improving compliance and reputation through transparency reporting to optimizing customer interactions, enterprise-wise data analytics are at the center of a variety of efforts to unlock new value in the global sales and marketing of new therapies.
+Panellists debated how a new drug's route from laboratories to hospitals is being transformed by rapid developments in technology.
+Experts agreed that the companies that will gain advantage tomorrow are recruiting smart data collectors today.
+From improving compliance and reputation through transparency reporting to optimising customer interactions, enterprise-wise data analytics are at the centre of a variety of efforts to unlock new value in the global sales and marketing of new therapies.